devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/15-filters.md

 In many situations you might want to have only a certain number of lines from a file.
 You can use filter commands or a combination of them to get your work done.

+Usually the filters are based on

+  1. Line Numbers
+  2.

 ## Head Command

 To filter